brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 blast!
 I've printed everything I've gotten my hands on, but I have had this nagging feeling that I was just replicating, I wasn't creating.

-One (un)lucky day day though, my son broke the chain guard on is bike.
-I jumped on the chance to prove myself and took some quick notes and then took a photo of it because paper always magically disappears for me.
+One (un)lucky day though, my son broke the chain guard on is bike.
+I jumped on the chance to prove myself and took some quick notes and measurements.
+(Then I took a photo of it because paper always magically disappears for me.)

 <img src="/guard_chain_sketch.jpg" alt="My notes" width="100%"/>

-With all the measurements ready I started researching CAD (computer-aided design) tools, to figure out which one would be easiest to use.
+With all the measurements ready I started researching CAD (computer-aided design) tools, to figure out which one would be best to use for this.
 As it turned out, I hated all of them.
 They all look pretty slick and have a gazillion features, but the learning curve was steep and there was so much lingo I didn't understand.
 I've never really liked graphical tools anyway to be honest.
 The mouse is cumbersome to use and the menus are always a nightmare